 What does this mean?
 It means that he can provide tour guests with a fascinating and accessible synthesis of the traditional themes of Scottish history within a local context.
 The Union, Jacobitism, the Enlightenment, Industrialisation, the Highland Clearances, Religion, Devolution and of course the heritage and culture of the Highland clans and the eventual diaspora of its people will all be explained.
 Or, if your interest goes back further in time, Mike will explain how the Picts, Romans, Gaels and Vikings led to the making of modern Scotland.
 Not forgetting, of course, something of modern-day popular culture, from the importance of haggis to the origins of the deep-fried Mars bar… If your passions are culinary, you will find out who makes the best Coronation Chicken sandwich on Deeside (The Bothy, Braemar).

-He formerly worked in local, national and international advertising and marketing (he ran the first TV commercial in Saudi Arabia) and met 2 Dictators, Margaret Thatcher and Idi Amin, the self-styled ‘Last King of Scotland’.
-Of the two, Margaret Thatcher was the scarier.
-After a long career in advertising, Mike has now spent many years exploring the highlands of Scotland.
+He formerly worked in local, national and international advertising and marketing (he ran the first TV commercial in Saudi Arabia) and met 3 dictators, Margaret Thatcher, Nicola Sturgeon and Idi Amin, the self-styled ‘Last King of Scotland’.
+Of the three, Margaret Thatcher was the most interesting… After a long career in advertising, Mike has now spent many years exploring the highlands of Scotland.
 He imparts his knowledge with a deft and light touch and you will find his interest in local heritage and history infectious.

 The ‘What People Say’ section is just a selection of some of the many wonderful reviews that Mike has received from people from around the world who have enjoyed the Tours – with Hidden Deeside Tours you are guaranteed a day in the Highlands you will always remember.